NethermindEth/warp/README.md

         --inputs "[0x07964d2123425737cd3663bec47c68db37dc61d83fee74fc192d50a59fb7ab56,
         (26, 200), 7432533831]"
 ```
-The `--inuputs` flag, if not empty, should always be an 'array'.
+The `--inputs` flag, if not empty, should always be an 'array'.
 As you can see, we have
 passed the struct fields as a tuple, their order should be the same as their
 declaration order (i.e `age` first, `person` second).
 If the first argument to the
 ```validate``` function was an array of uint's, then we'd pass it in as you'd expect: